 1Leukocyte infiltration was scored on a 0 to 3 scale, where 0 represent no infiltration and 1, 2, 3 represented low, moderate, or high infiltration, respectively.
-One section from each of the cecum was used for scoring.
-3 fields were observed for each section, and infiltration was characterized as a mixture mononuclear and granulocytic cells.
-A numerical score was assigned to each section.
+One section from each of the caecum was used for scoring.
+Each section was subdivided into three low magnification fields, and infiltration revealed a mixture of mononuclear and cells.
+A numerical score was assigned to each section by averaging three low magnification fields.
 For each infection group and, values are reported for three mice.

 Discussion